florinxfl/florin-core/test/README.md

 This directory contains the following sets of tests:

-- [functional](/test/functional) which test the functionality of GuldenD and Gulden by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of Florin-daemon by interacting with it through the RPC and P2P interfaces.
-- [util](/test/util) which tests the Gulden utilities, currently only Gulden-tx.
+- [util](/test/util) which tests the Florin utilities, currently only Florin-tx.
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The functional